- Letters Home & Important Messages

 - Open days for prospective students and further visits if required.

-- Visits to primary schools, pre-induction day, parents/carers’ afternoon, information shared.
+- Visits to primary schools, Induction Week, parents/carers’ afternoon, information shared.

 - Information and guidance through weekly Personal Guidance lessons, Sixth Form and careers interviews.